unic0rn9k/slas/README.md

 </div>

-Provides statically allocated vector, matrix and tensor types, for interfacing with blas/blis, in a performant manor, using copy-on-write (aka cow) behavior by default.
+A linear algebra system with a focus on performance, static allocation, statically shaped data and copy-on-write (aka cow) behavior.
+Safe and fast bindings for blas/blis are also provided out of the box.

 [What is BLAS?](http://www.netlib.org/blas/)